-However, there's a lot of confusion about what antifreeze actually is and what type should be used on individual cars.
+However, there's a lot of confusion about what antifreeze actually is, what does antifreeze actually do and what type should be used on individual cars.

 What is antifreeze?

 Antifreeze shouldn't be confused with de-icer, which is sprayed on windows and locks to melt ice and frost.
+So, what does antifreeze do?
 Often known as coolant, antifreeze is an additive that goes to the heart of a car's engine to lower the freezing point of water-based liquid.
 It can also be used for boiling point elevation, to create a higher coolant temperature.

 Why is antifreeze used?